 When the Warsaw uprising broke out August 1, 1944, the Germans were determined to crush the ’rising mercilessly.
 One method was to carry out extensive massacres of civilians and captured soldiers from the Polish home army.
 Between August 5 and 12, 1944, several massacres were carried out in Wola district, Warsaw.
 The largest massacre was carried out at a building on Gorczewska next to a railway where about 10,000 people were murdered August 5, 1944 whose bodies were later burned.
-The massacres were carried out partly by German antipartisan units such as the infamous SS-Dirlewanger unit under the command of former Political Scientist, Oskar Dirlewanger, and the Russian voluntary unit RONA (Russian national liberation army) under command of Bronislav Kaminski.
-The purpose of the massacres was to deter further resistance, but it had rather the opposite effect and the resistance and hatred against the Germans were strengthened.
+The Massacres were carried out by German SS and Police units or units subordinated to the SS or the Police.
+The units were often loosely composed with a chain of command not always clear and precise.
+The most famous units were the SS Sonderkommando (Brigade) Dirlewanger under the command of the former political scientist, SS-Oberführer Oskar Dirlewanger, and the Russian voluntary unit RONA (Russian national liberation army) under the command of Bronislav Kaminski.
+The purpose of the massacres was, among other things, to deter further resistance, but it had rather the opposite effect and the resistance and hatred against the German occupying power was strengthened by such massacres.
 Between 40,000 – 50,000 people were murdered in Wola.

 Current status: Monument (2015).